Guidelines for Contributors: Style Sheet

 and should follow the standard styles of the most recent edition

-of either the Modern Language Association Style Manual,
+of the Modern Language Association Style Manual, the Publication

-the Publication Manual of the American Psychological Association
+Manual of the American Psychological Association, or the Chicago

-or the Chicago Manual of Style, as appropriate for
+Manual of Style, as appropriate for the manuscript's discipline.

 - Double space the entire text, including citations, notes,